Peanut Butter Oatmeal Balls

-These peanut butter oatmeal balls make a batch of perfect pre-workout energy bites or afternoon pick-me-up snacks.
+These VG and GF peanut butter oatmeal balls make a batch of perfect pre-workout energy bites or afternoon pick-me-up snack.
+I love keeping these in a container in the fridge for easy access when I find myself needing a little boost of energy.

-I love making these healthy peanut butter energy balls because they are so quick, easy to make.
+I love making these peanut butter oat balls because they are so quick and easy to make.

 They also travel so well, which makes them a great grab-and-go option when you don’t have a lot of time to make a healthy snack.